TritonDataCenter/sdc-vmapi/docs/index.md

 the column "VM Response Default" refers to attributes that are always going to be part of the VM response object.
 Those with a column value of 'No' are only going to be returned when set via CreateVm or UpdateVm.
-Finally, the last two columns specify wether or not some VM attributes can be set at creation or update time.
+Finally, the last two columns specify whether or not some VM attributes can be set at creation or update time.

 | Param                    | Type                          | Description                                                                                                                                                                                                               | Vm Response Default | Create | Update |